By Raj N. Sureja, MD

 The patients were assessed using the WOMAC Western Ontario and McMaster Universities Osteoarthritis Index.
 The ACP Group was found to have statistically significant improvements in efficacy vs. the Control Group, while there were no differences in the groups regarding patient safety.

 I often recommend PRP for my patients who do not respond to conventional treatments or for whom surgery is a last resort or not an option.
-Although not covered by insurance, the cost is minimal when compared to stem cell therapy and I have seen great results, healing and pain-relief in a good number of my patients.
+Although not covered by insurance, the cost is minimal when compared to other therapies and I have seen great results, healing and pain-relief in a good number of my patients.